dhornbein/peoplemedicine-jekyll/_offerings/sankofa.md

 color: pink
 ---

 We urgently need a way to tap into the collective power of key life lessons we never took the time to unpack, and we need a way to do this in a context of warmth, ease, trust, and psychological safety.
-Sankofa Circles are a facilitated group process modelled on the [Ghanian concept of “going backwards to go forward:”](https://www.berea.edu/cgwc/the-power-of-sankofa/) in this 2-hour session, we support and guide participants in co-creating a deeply regenerative experience of story-based, mutual learning focused on critical areas where social changemakers frequently experience frustration and failure, such as:
+Sankofa Circles are a facilitated group process modelled on the [Ghanian concept of “going backwards to go forward:”](https://www.berea.edu/cgwc/the-power-of-sankofa/) in this 2-hour session, we support and guide participants in co-creating a deeply regenerative experience of story-based learning focused on critical areas where social changemakers frequently experience frustration and failure, such as:

 - **Trust**: how does trust show up in your organization(s)?
 What has helped build trust?
 What has eroded trust?
 - **Power**: how has power shown up in our lives, was it hidden?
 When it showed itself, how was it wielded?
 Were you or others able to talk about it?